gmp26/sources/resources/PI7_RT15/index.md

 ![Rectangle transformations](diagram1.png)

 You can represent all the different symmetries in a rectangle in a table which tells you how they combine.
-Writing $a$ for the reflection in the horizontal axis, $b$ for the reflection in the vertical axis, $c$ for the rotation through 180 degrees, and e for doing nothing at all, we get
+Writing $a$ for the reflection in the horizontal axis, $b$ for the reflection in the vertical axis, $c$ for the rotation through 180 degrees, and $e$ for doing nothing at all, we get

 ![Table 5](table 5.png)